 Reduce heat and simmer for 5 minutes.

-Cut the baked potatoes in half lengthwise, make a couple slits in the potatoes to make small bite sized pieces, then scoop out the contents with a large spoon.
+Cut the baked potatoes in half lengthwise, make a couple of slits in the potatoes to make small bite-sized pieces, then scoop out the contents with a large spoon.
 You’ll need about 2 cups in all.

 Leave about 1/4″ worth of potato on the skin and you’ll be able to make your own loaded baked potato skins with the leftovers!

 Add the baked potato pieces, 1/3 c. shredded cheddar cheese and half & half to the saucepan, bring it back to a boil, then reduce heat and simmer the soup for another 12-15 minutes, stirring every couple of minutes.